-"For the fourth order, we change from web-feet to long legs, and find ourselves amongst cranes.
+"For the fourth order we change from web feet to long legs, and find ourselves amongst cranes.
 Amongst birds of this kind we count herons, spoonbills, trumpeters, and the brilliant scarlet flamingo."
 Sidney had touched successively each finger of his right hand, as Mr. Gray had recounted the four first orders.
-He said, with a smile,- "I wonder what will come for my thumb!"
-"A most useful order," observed Mr. Gray; "that of galling, or poultry: the turkey and cock that strut in 164 our barn-yards, the pheasant and partridge that feed in our moors, all are included in this."
+He said with a smile- "I wonder what will come for my thumb!"
+"A most useful order," observed Mr. Gray; "that of gallinæ, or poultry: the turkey and cock that strut in our barn-yards, the pheasant and partridge that feed in our moors, all are included in this."
 "I am wondering what order the peacock can belong to," said Sidney.
-"It is dashing enough, with its feathers of green and gold, to keep company with the pyes; but still it seems to have more of the nature of cocks and pheasants."
-"It certainly belongs to your order of the thumb," TALK ABOUT BIRDS.
+"It is dashing enough with its feathers of green and gold to keep company with the pyes; but still it seems to have more of the nature of cocks and pheasants."
+"It certainly belongs to your order of the thumb," observed Mr. Gray with a smile.
+"Were you to see a peacock stripped of his feathers and served up for your dinner, you would hardly know him from a barn-door fowl."
+"It would seem a shame to eat such a splendid bird!" cried Sidney.